p/vcproj2cmake/README.txt

     --> whoa, triple FAIL!!
 This behaviour is surely being acerbated by the fact that TFS is a centralized (non-disconnected operation) lock-in type infrastructure
+  - a merge operation of two almost identical text-only header files on TFS2008 sometimes causes the result to end up with embedded NULs (read: corrupted, for many purposes - type changed from text to binary!), despite both original blobs emphatically NOT containing any embedded NUL [quite likely the root cause is a string handling off-by-1 in TFS's merge code!]

 For a very revealing discussion with lots of experienced SCM/ALM people, you may look at http://jamesmckay.net/2011/02/team-foundation-server-is-the-lotus-notes-of-version-control-tools/

-In short, it is strongly advisable to also check out other (possibly much more transparently developed) ALMs such as Trac before committing to a specific product (these environments make up a large part of your development inner loop, thus a wrong choice will cost dearly in wasted time and inefficiency). http://almatters.wordpress.com/2010/08/19/alm-open-source-tools-eclipse-mylyn-subclipse-trac-subversion/
+In short, it is strongly advisable to also check out other (possibly much more transparently developed) ALM solutions such as Trac, Jira, Polarion before committing to a specific product
+(these environments make up a large part of your development inner loop, thus a wrong choice will cost dearly in wasted time and inefficiency). http://almatters.wordpress.com/2010/08/19/alm-open-source-tools-eclipse-mylyn-subclipse-trac-subversion/